The Ultimate Guide to Law Firm Billing Best Practices

 Subscription-based law firm

-With a subscription-based firm, you provide clients with legal services on an as-needed basis for a set monthly subscription fee.
-This setup works well for small business clients who may need regular help with trademark applications, proactive IP protection measures, transactions, and more.
+With a subscription-based firm, you provide clients with legal services as needed for a set monthly subscription fee.
+This setup works well for small business clients needing regular help with trademark applications, proactive IP protection measures, transactions, etc.

 This leads to a more predictable income for your firm and smoother working relationships.
-It can be a challenge to get clients to buy into the idea if they’re used to the billable hour, but it’s worth it.
+Getting clients to buy into the idea can be challenging if they’re used to the billable hour, but it’s worth it.
+Law firm billing software can support recurring billing models, making subscription arrangements easy to manage.

 Sliding scale fees

-If you work with clients with lower incomes, sliding scale fees may be appropriate.
+If you work with lower-income clients, sliding scale fees may be appropriate.
 Clients pay fees based on their household income rather than a standard rate.
 This approach can help your firm access more clients by making your services more affordable.

 Unbundled services

 The idea of “unbundled” legal services refers to limited scope representation.
-The limited scope attorney and the client agree to define the attorney’s involvement in their case.
+The limited scope lawyerand the client agree to define the lawyer’s’s involvement in their case.
 Unbundled legal services can vary greatly, depending upon the agreed-upon task(s), in both litigation and transactional matters.

 Examples of unbundled legal services might include: